Wire ring, 12 ga

 - Type: circular barbell

-Shown: 13mm circular barbell with 6mm balls.
+Shown: 13mm circular barbell with 5mm ball and die.

 |